USGS-R/wateRuse/inst/extdata/ReadMe.txt

 This is an example of a report you can generate in AWUDS that you can use to compare your data between 2 different years' worth of compilations.

+dump/exampleAWUDSdump.txt

+This is an example of a file that contains multiple datasets for multiple states for multiple categories of water use.

+This file is modified from a dataset retrieved from the U.S. Geological Survey Aggregated Water Use Database (AWUDS) on April 27, 2016, and may have been revised since this date.
+The data are approved and contains county-level data for Hawaii and Delaware.
+The file contains data for multiple years, and all USGS categories of water use data.